A Flexible, Parallel, Adaptive Geometric Multigrid method for FEM: Parallelization of geometric multigrid

 \subsection{Partitioning strategy for mesh hierarchy}

-When partitioning the cells on each level of the multigrid hierarchy, there are several conflicting goals to keep in mind: \begin{enumerate} \item Minimize communication for transfer operations between multigrid levels. \item Fair work balance on each level (same number of cells per processor). \item Minimize interface between processor boundaries on each level (minimizes communication in smoother applications or residual computations). \item Minimize required additional storage for the mesh hierarchy if local cells have little overlap between levels. \end{enumerate}
+When partitioning the cells on each level of the multigrid hierarchy, a balance between several conflicting goals is necessary: \begin{enumerate} \item Minimize communication for transfer operations between multigrid levels. \item Fair work balance on each level (same number of cells per processor). \item Minimize interface between processor boundaries on each level (minimizes communication in smoother applications or residual computations). \item Minimize required additional storage for the mesh hierarchy if local cells have little overlap between levels. \end{enumerate}

+Previous work \cite{SundarBirosBursteddeRudiGhattasStadler12} has concentrated mainly on aspect (2) by using an independent partition on each level.
+The multigrid method there is based on global coarsening instead of local smoothing, so each level is an adaptively refined mesh that needs to be partitioned.
+While satisfying (2), this ignores (1) and requires duplicate storage, violating (4).
+Experiments in \cite{SundarBirosBursteddeRudiGhattasStadler12} have shown excellent scaling despite these deficiencies.
+Note that (1) is satisfied for meshes refined mostly globally, but duplicate storage (4) is still required.
+It is worth pointing out that the storage requirement reduces by a factor of 8 in each coarsening step in 3d.

-One option is to ignore (2) and partition the hierarchy based on the partitioning of the leaf mesh to minimize communication cost and storage requirements (goal (1) and (4)).
-This is the approach we decided to use here.
+In this work, we explore algorithms that ignore (2) and partition the hierarchy based on the partitioning of the leaf mesh to minimize communication cost and storage requirements (goal (1) and (4)).
+This option also represents a straight-forward implementation in terms of local tree data structures and can be seen as a baseline to more sophisticated setups.
 We will see that we satisfy goal (2) for mostly globally refined meshes and that we can quantify the partitioning efficiency (see Section~\ref{sec:partition-efficiency}).

-Another choice is ignoring (1) and do an independent partition on each level, as it is proposed in \cite{SundarBirosBursteddeRudiGhattasStadler12} for instance.
-The multigrid method there is based on global coarsening instead of local smoothing, so each level is an adaptively refined mesh that needs to be partitioned.
-This satisfies (2) but requires duplicate storage, violating (4).
-Note that (1) is satisfied for mostly globally refined meshes, but duplicate storage (4) is still required.

 Note that both approaches behave similarly for uniformly refined meshes, while goals (1) and (2) are conflicting for an adaptive scheme.
-Finally, note that (2) is only desired when assuming that levels are passed through sequentially, as the multigrid algorithm suggests, but one could design a parallel method that does not require synchronization on each level.
+Finally, note that (2) is desired when assuming that levels are passed through sequentially, as the multigrid algorithm suggests, but one could design a parallel method that does not require synchronization on each level.